For Malay Language, click here.

 Traditional dance video that Tatie had recorded.

 The surrounding night market in front of Lee Garden Plaza.
 It only opens at 5.00 pm and above.
 If you came before that time, there was nothing here, the pulut mangga stall had not yet opened.
 Although this place is fun, I’m also cautious.
 You know the incidents that took place in 2012 here (please Google it).
 But from my observation, the present situation is not the same as before.
 Various types of police and military vehicles and electronic equipment are used to record suspicious movements of the public here.
 So, the security here is guaranteed.
 Just come here, do not worry.
 While walking through the night market, we spend hundreds of THB because Tatie is very interested in Korean clothes.

-We also ordered some kebab for a take-away as a ‘backup’ for dining at our hotel.
-The price in THB50, the package wraps is rather large and lots of content inside it.
+We also ordered some kebabs for a take-away as a ‘backup’ for dining at our hotel.
+The price is THB50, the package wraps are rather large and lots of content inside it.

 That’s it!
 What is that?
-Items rarely seen should be taken pictures.
+Items that are rarely seen should be taken a photo.
 As a country with a Muslim majority, only a few people or stalls are selling openly in Malaysia.
 Pig burger, hehe.
 Do you want to order?
 Single, Double or Sets?
 Just kidding…

 When I saw this stall, I began to think it was worthless to buy the kebab because I thought maybe there was no stall selling halal food in other parts of the market tonight.
 Before this I’ve also read in the backpacker’s blog, the stalls in the picture above are well-known because they are cheap and there are various types of fried foods, seafood and others.
 Without a long thought, we also ordered but only a packet of omelets fried with mussels.
 It is delicious for me even when we’re in other areas in Thailand, I’m still looking for this food.